Advertising has been around for a long time. In fact, the first paid advertisement was a Coca-Cola ad in a French newspaper in 1836.

 (Google) Search & Display Advertising

 Leveraging search and display advertising tools – like Google Adwords – is not a new strategy as part of a credit union marketing plan, but it's still an effective one.
-You may have noticed that display ads were included in that 37% of digital marketing budget prediction by Forrester.

 That's because running ads in the search engines results pages (SERPs) and on targeted websites is a great way to get returns on your advertising dollars.